michaelmalick/ggsimple/README.md

 ## Installation
-The `ggelement` package is not on CRAN, but can be installed from R using:
+The `ggsimple` package is not on CRAN, but can be installed from R using:

     # install.packages("devtools")
     devtools::install_github(repo = "michaelmalick/ggsimple")